decentraland/documentation/content/contributor/content/snapshots.md

 ### Starting an Entity Index {#index-start}

-Clients that want to index the entire set of active entities should process all currently available snapshots, and keep the most recent entry for each entity.
+Clients that want to index the entire set of active entities should process all currently available snapshots, and keep the most recent [entity]({{< relref "entities" >}}) for each [pointer]({{< relref "pointers" >}}).

-The simplest strategy is to process snapshots in reverse-chronological order (i.e. most recent first), ignoring references to entities that have already been discovered.
+The simplest strategy is to process snapshots in reverse-chronological order (i.e. most recent first), ignoring pointers that have already been discovered, in order to keep the reference to the latest entity.

 In pseudo-code: